On the viability of $f(Q)$ gravity models

 \section{\textbf{Introduction}}

-Although Einstein's general relativity (GR) has undeniably been successful, its shortcomings in a number of areas have become apparent in recent years, prompting academics to explore for alternatives.
+Although Einstein's general relativity (GR) has undeniably been successful, its shortcomings in a number of areas have become apparent in recent years, prompting academics to explore alternatives.
 Later on, in general a metric-compatible affine connection on flat spacetime with torsion was substituted for the unique torsion-free and metric-compatible Levi-Civita connection on which GR was originally built, and its torsion was allowed to shoulder the whole burden of characterising gravity.
-This particular theory, initiated by Einstein himself, is called the metric teleparallel gravity.
-Recently, there is a newborn in this clan, the symmetric teleparallel theory, formulated based on an affine connection with vanishing curvature and torsion, and the gravity was attributed to the non-metricity of the spacetime.
+This particular theory, initiated by Einstein himself \cite{einst}, is called the metric teleparallel gravity.
+Recently, a newborn has emerged in this clan, the symmetric teleparallel theory, formulated based on an affine connection with vanishing curvature and torsion, and gravity was attributed to the non-metricity of the spacetime \cite{nester}.
 One can construct the so-called torsion scalar $\mathbb{T}$ from the torsion tensor in the metric teleparallel theory and the non-metricity scalar $Q$ in its symmetric counterpart.
-Thereafter, by considering the Lagrangian $\mathcal{L}=\sqrt{-g}\mathbb{T}$ in the former and $\mathcal{L}=\sqrt{-g}Q$ in the latter, the respective field equation can be obtained.
-However, the latter two theories are equivalent to GR up to a boundary term since both the scalars $\mathbb{T}$ and $Q$ equal to the Levi-Civita Ricci scalar modulo a surface term.
+Thereafter, by considering the Lagrangian $\mathcal{L}=\sqrt{-g}\mathbb{T}$ in the former and $\mathcal{L}=\sqrt{-g}Q$ in the latter, the respective field equations can be obtained.
+However, the both of these theories are equivalent to GR up to a boundary term since both the scalars $\mathbb{T}$ and $Q$ are equal to the Levi-Civita Ricci scalar modulo a surface term.
 Naturally, both the metric and symmetric teleparallelism inherit the same `dark' problem as in GR.
-To address this issue, modified $f(\mathbb{T})$ and $f(Q)$ theories of gravity in the respective genre have been introduced.
-To keep in mind that, unlike GR, in the teleparallel theory the affine connection is indepedent of the metric tensor, and so the teleparallel theories are technically metric-affine theories where both the metric and the connection act as dynamic variables.
+To address this issue, modified $f(\mathbb{T})$ \cite{f(T)} and $f(Q)$ \cite{coincident} theories of gravity in the respective genre have been introduced.
+It is important to keep in mind that, unlike GR, in the teleparallel theory the affine connection is independent of the metric tensor, and so the teleparallel theories are technically metric-affine theories where both the metric and the connection act as dynamic variables.